HaniHairul/Web-App-Sec-Assignments/README.md

 <h2>9. logout.php</h2>
 When the user clicks the logout button, and the session is destroyed.
 Then, it will redirect to the login page (login.php).

+<h2>9. style1.css</h2>
+Controls the presentation, such as the visual design and layout of the website page, which is register.php.